 Adding objects and classifications

-Cord offers support for bounding boxes and polygonal objects as well as frame level classifications, all with arbitrarily deep nested attributes.
+Cord offers support for segmentations, bounding boxes, polygonal objects as well as frame level classifications, all with arbitrarily deep nested attributes.
 To get started, add an item under either ‘Objects’ or ‘Classifications’.
 For an item under ‘Objects’ select ‘Polygon’ or ‘Box’ under the dropdown on the right and configure the object boundary colour with the circle icon on the left.

 Adding nested attributes

 To add a nested attribute, click on the right-hand blue ‘Configure’ button.
 This will take you to attribute configuration.
 Write the answer attribute name under ‘Instructions’